flash9514/Spring-RESTful-api/README.md

 # Spring-RESTful-api

 This is a RESTful api based on Java Spring framework with basic authentication (Spring Security).
-Hibernate (ORM) and repository pattern are used to work with data.
+Hibernate (ORM) and repository pattern are used to work with data (Spring Data).

 Functionality:
 - basic authentication using email and password